 A considerable lived experience of mental health issues, a passion for niche arts and media and an undimmed enthusiasm for environmentalism combine, to allow creativity to emerge, and new stories and projects to be created.
 They love to experiment and push creative boundaries, and gain a huge amount of motivation and inspiration from talking about both the journey and continued evolution as a creative.

-After winning a Poetry Society members’ contest (and reading that piece at the Poetry Café in Covent Garden) they attended the inaugural Mslexicon in 2019, chosen as their first ever participative literary event.
+After winning a Poetry Society members’ contest (and reading that piece at the Poetry Café in Covent Garden) they attended the inaugural Mslexicon in 2019 and took part in their first ever Open Mic event.
 In that same year they wrote 24 poems about their home town for the Places of Poetry online initiative, one of which is included in the official anthology published for National Poetry Day in October 2020 by Bloomsbury and subsequently reproduced by the Sunday Telegraph.

-Their work has been published by Flights / Quarterly ejournal, Green Ink Poetry, Fevers of the Mind, Acropolis Journal, Selcouth Station and Black Bough Poetry, plus they have participated in a number of Zoom Open Mics, including the Gloucester Poetry Festival, Flight of the Dragonflies and the monthly event at Wordsworth Grasmere.
-They’ve also learnt and grown creatively in poetry courses run by Apples and Snakes, Kevin Higgins, Wendy Pratt and Jonathan Davidson.
-A self-produced poetry chapbook was produced in November 2020 (available to buy here), and in 2021 they read at the Essex Book Festival.
+Their work has been published by Flights / Quarterly ejournal, Green Ink Poetry, Fevers of the Mind, Acropolis Journal, Selcouth Station, Black Bough Poetry, Paragraph Planet, Forest Arts, Flapjack Press and Dreich, plus there have been performances at Gloucester Poetry Festival, Nottingham Poetry Festival, Flight of the Dragonflies and the monthly event at Wordsworth Grasmere.
+They have read alongside countless poets, including Caroline Bird, Steve Camden, Deanna Roger, Jeremy Dixon, Julia Webb and Wendy Pratt, and in 2021 they read at the Essex Book Festival.
+They’ve also learnt and grown creatively via poetry courses run by Apples and Snakes, Kevin Higgins, Wendy Pratt and Jonathan Davidson.
+A self-produced poetry chapbook was produced in November 2020 (available to buy here).

 In October 2021 they were nominated for the Best of the Net Award.